NLADC/ddosdb/README_ddosdb.md

 Go to admin section of the website at [https://localhost:8000/admin](https://localhost:8000/admin) and log in using the credentials you created in the createsuperuser step.
 Create some other users you can use for viewing, uploading etc.

-Finally visit the start/search page of the ddosdb at [https://localhost:8000/](https://localhost:8000/)
+Finally, visit the start/search page of the ddosdb at [https://localhost:8000/](https://localhost:8000/)

 If everything seems to be running you can upload fingerprints to the database using the [ddos_dissector](https://github.com/ddos-clearing-house/ddos_dissector), using one of the user accounts (with upload permissions) that you created.